 When is the election?

-The ballots are mailed on March 14, so please vote and mail your ballot as soon as you receive it around March 15.
-Ballots must be received by April 12 or cast in person at the April 13th annual meeting.
+The ballots are mailed on March 25, so please vote and mail your ballot as soon as you receive it.
+Ballots must be received in the mail by April 23.

 Who can vote?

 Each meter gets a vote.
 The person on the bill needs to sign the ballot.
 You can call IREA and change or add to the person on the bill if you like.

 How can I help?

 Commit to vote, contact friends, volunteer or donate.
 Go to EnergyFreedomColorado.com and sign up.
 Even if you are simply committing to vote, please let us know.
 We can send you an email when the ballots are sent.
 We won’t sell your information.